balmoral/opal-bootbox/README.md

 ## To do

-* Implement Bootbox custom dialog options.
 * Documentation
 * Testing
+* snake case keywords ?

 ## Getting involved